shpkg/shpkg.github.io/README.md

 24.11.2024 (us 11.24.2024) - shpkg/shpm was created

 ## how does it work?
-shpkg first searches for the desired package name ending with .sh in the `https://github.com/shpkg/repo` git repository. if it finds a match, it curl-bashes the script. else, it fails.
+shpkg first searches for the desired package name ending with .sh in the `https://github.com/shpkg/repo` git repository. if it finds a match, it curl-bashes (to be exact, requests.get()) the script. else, it fails.

 ## what are the requirements for packages?
 well, let's see...